anannyya/Quantum-ML-Mushroom-Classification/README.md

 🎉 Acknowledgements
 Special Thanks to my mentor Professor Thilanka and my amazing team Zhi Zheng, ANWESHIT PANDA, James Liu, Jialin Yu and Zach Fazzino for diligently working together and making this work!

+PS: It's a private code for now!
+But I'm happy that I could share the results!